synthara/rv2/doc/00_specification/index.rst

 SystemVerilog and maintained by the OpenHW Group.

-This specification is organized as requirements that apply to the “Scope of the :term:`IP`”.
+This specification is organized as requirements that apply to the “Scope of the :term:`IP`".
 The Revision 0.1 of this requirements document is intended to specify the “Version 1” E20 design - there are already plans for subsequent enhancements that will be included in a Version 2 (and possibly beyond) design releases.
 Subsequent revision numbers are